TANF-Comtech/PFB-Nextjs/README.md

 Notes on queries:

-- There is some overhead in setting up the integration between Next and Prismic but that is already handled by `/lib/api.js`.
-This file exposes `fetchAPI()`, whose first argument is a GraphQL query.
-All queries to Prismic should be in GraphQL but their GQL endpoint is in beta.
+- All queries to Prismic should be in GraphQL but their GQL endpoint is in beta.
 Some queries need REST but it's rare.

 - This site has a lot of relational data, which Prismic makes accessible through GraphQL unions mostly.
 Often when you query a type, you'll need to add GraphQL unions to reach across the different types.
 They'll look like `...on type_name {}` in the queries (you can see a number of unions in the example above)

+- **Querying for links is hard in a headless environment**, mostly because of all the GraphQL unions.
+Please use `allLinkFields` in [`/lib/queries/fragments.js`](https://github.com/PeopleForBikes/pfb-nextjs/blob/master/lib/queries/fragments.js) if you need to query a link.
+This fragment checks all possible types for you (this will save you later inside of components).

-- Prismic uses a concept called 'slices', which are repeatable content blocks shared between types.
+- Prismic uses a concept called ['slices'](https://prismic.io/docs/core-concepts/slices), which are repeatable content blocks shared between types (they're also queried with GraphQL unions).
 They'll always show up in the `body` area of the query.
 This site makes heavy use of them.
 This is the 'Prismic way' and takes a minute to wrap your head around.

 ### Server-Side Data Fetching